Holiday Gift and Toy Safety Checklist

 - Avoid purchasing toys with sharp, protruding or projectile parts.

 - Make sure children are appropriately supervised when playing with potentially hazardous toys or games that could cause an eye injury.

 - Check the labels of laser products for evidence that the device complies with 21 CFR (the Code of Federal Regulations) Subchapter J.

 - If you give a gift of sports equipment, also give the appropriate protective eyewear with polycarbonate lenses.
 Check with your ophthalmologist to learn about protective gear recommended for your child's sport.

 - Check labels for age recommendations and be sure to select gifts that are appropriate for a child's age and maturity.

 - Keep toys that are made for older children away from younger children.

-- If your child experiences an eye injury from a toy, seek immediate medical attention from an ophthalmologist – an eye medical doctor.
+- If your child experiences an eye injury from a toy, seek immediate medical attention from an ophthalmologist.